watsonwork/watsonwork-developer-docs/guides/V1_get_offering_space_templates.md

 # Get Offering Space Templates

-A user can fetch their offering space templates.
-These are the templates associated with the offerings the user has.
+Some space templates are associated with particular product offerings.
+Using the offeringSpaceTemplates query, a user can fetch a collection of the templates to which they have access by virtue of the offerings to which they are subscribed.

 ## Schema